cadd-synthetic/GASA/README.md

-## GASA:Synthetic Accessibility Prediction of Organic Compounds based on Graph Attention Mechanism <br/>
+## GASA: Synthetic Accessibility Prediction of Organic Compounds based on Graph Attention Mechanism <br/>
 ### Description
 * GASA (Graph Attention-based assessment of Synthetic Accessibility) is used to evaluate the synthetic accessibility of small molecules by distinguishing compounds to be easy- (ES, 0) or hard-to-synthesize (HS, 1).<br/>
 * GASA focus on sampling around the decision boundary line and trained on 800,000 compounds from ChEMBL, GDBChEMBL and ZINC15 databases.<br/>